emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 {: style=""}
 * P_MAX = A_MAX = min(2<sup>131 - tag_length</sup>, 2<sup>36</sup> - 48)

-Protocols that employ GCM-SST MAY impose stricter limits on P_MAX and A_MAX.
-Just like {{RFC5116}}, AES-GCM-SST and Rijndael-GCM-SST only allow a fixed nonce length (N_MIN = N_MAX) of 96 bits and 224 bits, respectively.
-For the AEAD algorithms in {{iana-algs}} the worst-case forgery probability is bounded by ≈ 1 / 2<sup>tag_length</sup> {{Nyberg}}.
-This is true for all allowed plaintext and associated data lengths.
+This implies that the worst-case forgery probability is bounded by ≈ 1 / 2<sup>tag_length</sup> for all permitted plaintext and associated data lengths {{Nyberg}}.
+This bound holds for all permitted plaintext and associated data lengths.
+Protocols employing GCM-SST MAY impose stricter limits on P_MAX and A_MAX.

+Like {{RFC5116}}, AES-GCM-SST and Rijndael-GCM-SST require a fixed nonce length (N_MIN = N_MAX): 96 bits for AES-GCM-SST and 224 bits for Rijndael-GCM-SST.

-The V_MAX constraint ensures that the Bernstein bound factor is δ ≈ 1 for AES-GCM-SST in protocols where P_MAX + A_MAX ≈ 2<sup>16</sup>, such as QUIC {{RFC9000}}, and always δ ≈ 1 for Rijndael-GCM-SST.
-In addition to restricting the Bernstein bound factor, the Q_MAX constraint establishes a minimum threshold for the complexity of distinguishing attacks and a maximum threshold for the fraction of a plaintext bit that an attacker can recover.
-Since encryption and decryption queries play an equivalent role in the Bernstein bound, it follows that Q_MAX ≤ V_MAX.
-Protocols that employ GCM-SST MAY impose stricter limits on Q_MAX and V_MAX.
+The V_MAX constraint ensures that the Bernstein bound factor satisfies δ ≈ 1 for AES-GCM-SST in protocols where P_MAX + A_MAX ≈ 2<sup>16</sup>, such as QUIC {{RFC9000}}), and always δ ≈ 1 for Rijndael-GCM-SST.
+In addition to bounding δ, the Q_MAX constraint establishes a minimum complexity for distinguishing attacks and an upper bound on the fraction of plaintext bits recoverable by an attacker.
+Since encryption and decryption queries play equivalent roles in the Bernstein bound δ, it follows that Q_MAX ≤ V_MAX.
+Protocols employing GCM-SST MAY impose stricter limits on Q_MAX and V_MAX.

 Protocols using AES-GCM-SST MUST enforce stricter limits on P_MAX, A_MAX, Q_MAX, and/or V_MAX sufficient to ensure: